 Pursuant to the binding term sheet previously entered into with Red Rock Resorts, Inc., the Company entered into the Master Gaming Services Agreement with Station Casinos LLC ("Station") on March 30, 2023, to launch GameSTACK and GAN Sports RMiG and sportsbook solutions at its properties through self-service kiosks as well as through on-premises and statewide mobile versions in Nevada, subject to applicable licensure.
 As an additional incentive for Station to support the commercial success of the launch in Nevada, the Master Gaming Services Agreement includes a Synthetic Equity Addendum which would require that the Company make a payment to Station in the event of a change of control in the Company (the "Change of Control Payment"), subject to certain conditions outlined in the Synthetic Equity Addendum.
 The Change of Control Payment is payable only in the event that a change of control occurs during the period as specified by the Synthetic Equity Addendum and that the Company's market capitalization has increased during that time, calculated as proscribed by the Synthetic Equity Addendum, which the amount of such payment ranging from 2.5% to 5% of such increase in market capitalization over approximately \$2.00 per share, depending on whether certain minimum revenue conditions are met over the next five years.
 The payment represents an equity-linked financial instrument containing service, performance and market conditions and is measured and classified in accordance with stock-based compensation guidance.
-The initial grant date value represents an upfront payment to a customer which will be attributed as contra revenue over the initial contract term as revenue is recognized under the arrangement such that revenue is recognized at an amount for which it is probable a significant reversal in the amount of cumulative revenue recognized will not occur once the uncertainty about payments to customers is resolved.
-The initial grant date liability will be marked to market at each reporting period through operating in
+The initial grant-date fair value represents an upfront payment to a customer for the maximum tranche which will be attributed as contra revenue over the estimated initial contract term as revenue is earned under the arrangement such that the recognition of the constraint is not probable to result in a material reversal of revenue.
+The initial grant date liability will be marked to market at each reporting period through operating income (loss).
+The Company valued the liability utilizing a Monte Carlo simulation and determined the value to be approximately \$1.1 million at grant-date and recorded within other assets and other liabilities in the condensed consolidated balance sheet.
+The classification of the liability will be reassessed when a change of control event is probable.
+On June 30, 2023, the